VishwamAI/2d-robots/README.md

 - Lint the code with flake8
 - Run tests with pytest

+## Project Structure

+The project is organized into the following directories:
+- `agents/`: Contains the reinforcement learning agents, including `train_agent.py` and `evaluate_agent.py`.
+- `behaviors/`: Contains the implementation of different behaviors and exercises for the walking model.
+- `environments/`: Contains the environment definitions for the 2D walking model.
+- `models/`: Contains the trained models and related files.
+- `tests/`: Contains the test files for validating the functionality of the project.
+- `utils/`: Contains utility scripts and helper functions.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.